1908

 The real theme of this series is the light of Venice sifted through the haze.
 The famous dome and an almost imperceptible gondola confirm that such an atmosphere can only occur in Venice.
 Monet managed the tour de force to bring a new style in the immeasurable iconography of the city of the Doges.

-One of the six views, oil on canvas 73 x 92 cm, is estimated £ 20M, for sale by Sotheby's in London on February 3, lot 15.
+One of the six views, oil on canvas 73 x 92 cm, was sold for £ 23.7M by Sotheby's on February 3, 2015, lot 15.
+Please watch the video shared by the auction house :

 Monet also admires the monuments but he does not feel like a tourist.
 His view of the Palazzo Ducale taken from north through the Canal Grande is commonplace, with its classic far row of monuments.
 Yet it is one of the finest achievements from his Venetian stay.